Knoebels Amusement Resort

 Select nights through the summer Knoebels offers special ride passes such as a Sundown Plan, Bargain Night, and more.
 All-day ride passes are typically not available on weekends during normal operating hours.

-Notable Attractions
+Notable Attractions…

-Pheonix Wooden Roller Coaster (The Rocket)
+Phoenix Wooden Roller Coaster (The Rocket)

 The Phoenix wooden roller coaster located at Knoebels Amusement Resort has a captivating history that adds to its allure and popularity among coaster enthusiasts.
-Originally built in 1947 as the Rocket at Playland Park in San Antonio, Texas, this classic coaster found a new home at Knoebels in 1985.
+Originally built in 1947 as the Rocket at Playland Park San Antonio, Texas, this classic coaster found a new home at Knoebels in 1985.

 Flying Turns Wooden Coaster